 The wheels determine how quickly you skate.
 They are made from polyurethane and are available in different sizes and hardnesses.
 If you are putting together your setup, you can match your wheels to the way you skate.

-The size or the diameter is in millimetres.
-There are skateboard wheels in sizes between 48 mm to 60 mm diameter.
+The size or the diameter is given in millimetres.
+We have skateboard wheels between the sizes 48 mm to 60 mm diameter.
 A larger wheel will be able to go faster but will take longer to accelerate to top speed.
 Smaller wheels accelerate faster and offer more stability.

 Slower wheels for more stability when landing and rapid acceleration.
 Great for street skating.